 After landing, we took the Skylink to Terminal D and easily found the sign for the lounge (right by the L’Occitane store).
-The lounge was upstairs and we did have a bit of confusion on determining exactly how to get upstairs, but eventually we made it.
+The lounge was upstairs and we did have a bit of confusion determining exactly how to get upstairs, but eventually, we made it.
 With my American Express Card, I was able to buy two $50 passes so Rebekah and I could gain access to the lounge.
 We asked about scheduling a treatment at the spa.
-I booked a complimentary 15 minute chair massage (the availability was very limited though).
+I booked a complimentary 15-minute chair massage (the availability was very limited though).

 As we made our way into the lounge, we scoped out the various seating locations and found ourselves a table in the very last room.
 We then went to the bar and got a glass of the sparkling wine.
 I was not familiar with the offering, but it was nice and served in a very nice sparkling wine flute.

 Then we explored the buffet.
 This lounge serves a full hot lunch – so we had more than just the typical snack foods found at most airline lounges.
 The enchiladas on the buffet were quite popular.
 I had to wait a few minutes before they arrived with a fresh dish of those.
 And for dessert, I had a chocolate chip cookie.
 The food overall had a southwestern theme to it.
 If it were a restaurant outside of the airport, it is not one that I would frequent, but I was able to find food that I could eat.